tom-draper/matplotlib-colors/README.md

 ### Colormaps

 New colormaps can be added to matplotlib by calling the `register_cmaps` function.
-Then the desired colormap name can be specified as the `cmap` argument.
+Then the desired colormap can be specified by name as the `cmap` argument.

 ```py
 from matplotlib_colors import register_cmaps